Our guesthouse on Koh Chang

 There are three types of room:

-Terms of payment: Cash (Thai baht) or Paypal.
-Payment in full on departure.
-No need for any advance payment or deposit.
+Terms of payment: There’s no need for any advance payment.
 I’ll trust you to show up if you say you will – so don’t let me down and taint my faith in humanity.
+You can pay in three ways:

 Location: Although we’re in the centre of Klong Prao beach, we’re a little off the beaten track.
 This part of the beach is the quietest on the west coast and never gets crowded.
 You can always find a quiet spot to sit and read, sunbathe etc here.
 And you’re guaranteed not to be disturbed by people selling souvenir junk on the beach or by noise from any bars or beach restaurants.